RoaringBitmap/RoaringBitmap/README.md

 > Use Roaring for bitmap compression whenever possible.
 Do not use other bitmap compression methods ([Wang et al., SIGMOD 2017](http://db.ucsd.edu/wp-content/uploads/2017/03/sidm338-wangA.pdf))

+> kudos for making something that makes my software run 5x faster (Charles Parker from BigML)

 This library is used by
 *   [Apache Spark](http://spark.apache.org/),
 *   [Apache Hive](http://hive.apache.org),